 - The Curriculum, Achievement and Safeguarding Committee (Chair: Mrs Linda Pope) – considers matters relating to the delivery of the national curriculum and wider curriculum, pupil attainment and progress, and child protection and safeguarding processes

-- The Finance, Staffing and Premises Committee (Chair: Mrs Helen Jenkins) – considers matters relating to the effective management of finances, staffing arrangements, and the development and maintenance of the premises, including health and safety considerations
+- The Finance, Staffing and Premises Committee (Chair: Mr Glenn Smith) – considers matters relating to the effective management of finances, staffing arrangements, and the development and maintenance of the premises, including health and safety considerations

 At Governors meetings we discuss all aspects of school life, supporting Mrs Farrell and her team in their leadership of the school.
 Minutes of meetings of the Governing Body can be requested from the Clerk to the Governors, Heather Large, at firstname.lastname@example.org.

-To contact the Chair of Governors please email: email@example.com
+To contact the Chair of Governors, Helen Jenkins, please email: email@example.com